top of page

 Apr 3, 20256 min read

-I've always been amazed at life at the cellular level.
+Since college, I've been amazed at life at the cellular level.
 Inside your 50 trillion or so cells, untold numbers of molecular machines are performing complex tasks with incredible precision.
 Yet nobody is running the show.
-Everything that takes place there--in fact, life itself--arises seemingly spontaneously from inanimate matter randomly crashing around.
-How can molecular precision arise from apparent molecular randomness?
-In this book, I try to paint a clear picture of the cell
+Everything that takes place there--in fact, life itself--arises spontaneously from inanimate matter randomly crashing around.
+How can precision arise from randomness?
+In this book, I try to paint a clear picture of the cellular world that underscores thi

 lscole